Student Code of Conduct

 - Present one’s own case, including a written account of the incident.
 The respondent has the right to remain silent at the conduct hearing and the choice to remain silent will not be taken as an admission of responsibility, though the student is encouraged to participate in the conduct hearing.

-- Present relevant witnesses, to submit questions for witnesses to the administrative conduct officer, and to respond to and question all information and charges presented.
-The number of witnesses called, and questions asked will be vetted by the administrative conduct officer for relevancy and may be limited to prevent redundancy or the unreasonable prolonging of the hearing.
+- Present relevant witnesses, to submit questions for witnesses to the conduct hearing officer, and to respond to and question all information and charges presented.
+The number of witnesses called, and questions asked will be vetted by the hearing officer for relevancy and may be limited to prevent redundancy or the unreasonable prolonging of the hearing.

 - Timely adjudication and resolution of the case.